 This document defines the format of those parts of the SBP-2 ORB and status block reserved by ANSI NCITS 325-1998 for specification by command set standards.
-It also defines a format for control information transferred between initiator and target.
+It also defines a format for control information transferred between initiator and target and a message structure used for reverse login from a target to an initiator.
 All data structures defined in the following clauses shall be aligned on quadlet boundaries.